gummyworm/monster/src/docs/debug-info.md

 For cases when a small offset to either the line or address is not enough (e.g. a macro that expands to more than 16 bytes), these instructions are required.
-The extended instrutions begin with a $00 value prefix, which is not a valid basic instruction because a line (if not PC) must be advanced for each entry in the line table.
+The extended instrutions begin with a $00 value prefix, which is not a valid basic instruction because at least one of the line or address states must be advanced for each entry in the line table.

 Below is the list of extended commands and their effects.